Have your say on an EIS

 EIS projects that are currently out for public notification can be found on the department's website.

-Privacy Statement
+Privacy statement

-Please note that it is a statutory requirement that all submissions (including names and addresses) will be provided to the proponent as required und section 44 and 56 of the EP Act, so that they may consider them and provide a response to the department.
+Please note that it is a statutory requirement that all submissions (including names and addresses) will be provided to the proponent as required under section 56 of the EP Act, so that they may consider them and provide a response to the department.
 This consultation is a public process, and any submission you provide may be published (including online) and may be transmitted outside of Australia.
 You may wish to bear this in mind when providing your submission.
 Your information will not be disclosed by the department to any other parties unless authorised or required by law.

 For further privacy information go to our website or email privacy@detsi.qld.gov.au